-Your primary care provider may refer you to an Endocrinologist if you are diagnosed with a homonal condition such as diabetes, thyroid disease or growth problems.
+Your primary care provider may refer you to an Endocrinologist if you are diagnosed with a hormonal condition such as diabetes, thyroid disease or growth problems.
 The science of hormonal diseases and conditions is constantly changing.
-An Endocrinologist stays current with these changes and can offer the latest treaments to their patients.
+An Endocrinologist stays current with these changes and can offer the latest treatments to their patients.

 At CHI Health Clinic, our team of board-certified Endocriniologists are internal medicine specialists that have completed advanced training in hormonal diseases and are certified in Endocrinology, Diabetes, & Metabolism.